npisar/Spotify-Tempo-Sorter/README.md

 # Spotify-Tempo-Sorter
-A simple Python script written using Spotipy to find the bpm of songs based on a search query
+A simple Python script written using Spotipy to find the bpm of songs based on a search query.
+I made this for my final project in my intro Python class during my second semester of college so I could find songs at a specific BPM to drum to.
+It's been extremely useful for me and might be for you too!

 # Setup